Mohamed-Fdl/my-own-redis/README.md

 #### Poll()

 - we have to monitor a bunches of sockets and handles the ones that have data ready
-- so to avoid polling, we use the poll() syscall, we the kernel let us know when data is ready on a specific socket
+- so to avoid polling, we use the poll() syscall, we let the kernel let us know when data is ready on a specific socket
 - the poll() syscall takes an array of socket file descriptors that we want to monitor
 - with tons of connections it is more useful to use an event library as libevent